-This guidance sets out the skills and abilities each registrant group should have.
-It is not a list of tasks that someone can do.
-Your scope of practice is likely to change over the course of your career, both because of changes in the technology of dentistry, and your further training and development.
+The Scope of Practice sets out the skills and abilities each registrant group should have.
+It is not an exhaustive list of all tasks that someone can do.
+Your scope of practice is likely to change over the course of your career, whether because of changes in the technology of dentistry, or your further training and development.

 additional skills that you might develop after